-The Environmental Protection Agency has reported that almost six out of every ten domestic septic tanks failed inspection last year, putting drinking water, wells and rivers at risk.
+Almost six out of every ten domestic septic tanks failed inspection last year, putting drinking water, wells and rivers at risk, the Environmental Protection Agency has said.

 There are nearly half a million domestic wastewater treatment systems, or septic tanks, in Ireland.